by Jorel M. Lopez

 The grantor can develop internal checklists to evaluate grantee compliance or periodically establish a cyclical audit function to assess grantees’ management practices.
 The grantee can create new or evaluate existing procedures, policies, and processes or conduct periodic self-assessments of grant management practices to monitor compliance or improve internal processes.
 The grantor and recipient may benefit from grant-related risk assessments to identify opportunities to mitigate financial, operational, and compliance risks.

 In these times of increased belt-tightening, awarding grants to worthy organizations and individuals is a greater responsibility.
-To keep your funding flowing or to be able to continue to invest in programs that advance your mission, achieving compliance is crucial.
+Achieving compliance is crucial to keep your funding flowing or to continue to invest in programs that advance your mission.
 Meeting the requirements can demonstrate your capacity and lay the groundwork for future funding and impact.

 Things gets stricktier.
 The Federal Funding Accountability and Transparency Act (FFATA)* of 2006 initiated a continuously changing reporting procedure government-wide that requires disclosing information about entities and organizations receiving federal funds to the public via a central website, USAspending.gov.